open-ephys/gui-docs/source/User-Manual/Plugins/Record-Node.rst

 Clicking the :code:`ALL` button will enable recording for all of the channels in the active stream.
 The :code:`NONE` button will disable recording for all channels in the active stream.
 The :code:`RANGE` button can be used select channels matching a pattern specified via Matlab-like range syntax, e.g. "1:10" for the first 10 channels, or "2:2:16" for every other channel between 2 and 16.

 .. important:: If you disable continuous channels at any point, be sure to double-check that the correct channels are selected written prior to starting recording.
-You cannot recover data for channels that are not selected at the start of recording.
+You cannot recover data for channels that are not selected when recording begins.

 Selecting data types to record